dwhiffing/fury/content/nato/uk/army/body.md

 **British Army**

-The British Army is a large and diverse organization with long standing traditions and global commitments.
-One of the key components is the ‘British Army on the Rhine’ which commanded all British troops on continental Europe during peacetime and took on the responsibilities of NORTHAG HQ in wartime (Northern Army Group).
+The British Army is a diverse organization with long standing traditions and global commitments.
+One of the key components is the ‘British Army on the Rhine’ BAOR, which commanded all British troops on continental Europe and took on the responsibilities of NORTHAG HQ in wartime (Northern Army Group).
 More detail can be found at this [link](https://en.wikipedia.org/wiki/NORTHAG_wartime_structure_in_1989).
 In all likelihood at least one French Corps would come under command NORTAG as well.